 Barbara’s extensive knowledge and track record in government contracts are among the reasons why she has been honored repeatedly by the Dayton Business Journal and the State of Ohio General Assembly and has been asked to lecture about government contract and procurement issues nationally and internationally at the George Washington University School of Law Government Contract Program, the United Nations, UNICEF, the World Bank, and the Panama Canal Commission.

-Barbara is just as active in her community as she is in the courtroom.
-Barbara plays an active role with helping promote accessible, affordable housing in the Ohio area as a board member of County Corp.
+Barbara has been active in the community having served in various leadership roles throughout her career.
+She played an active role with helping promote accessible, affordable housing in the Ohio area as a board member of County Corp.
 She also helped promote accessible, quality education when she served as a member of the Wright State University Foundation Board of Trustees.
 Barbara is also actively engaged as a member of Taft’s Executive Board.

 Barbara earned her J.D. with honors from George Washington University School of Law and received her B.A. from American University’s School of International Service.